 KEY: It was B?

 SAGAL: It was B. He was on the air.
 John Peel had a very popular radio program.
 He was broadcasting live.
 He said, oh, I'm quite hungry.
-I didn't get dinner.
-Billy Bragg, who was an unknown singer said, aha.
-Went out, got a curry, brought it to the studio and a demo tape, gave him the curry and the guy listened to the tape.
+He didn't get dinner.
+Billy Bragg, who was an unknown singer, said aha - went out, got a curry, brought it to the studio and a demo tape, gave him the curry, and the guy listened to the tape.
 And the next thing you know, Billy Bragg was making records.
 That's what happened.